julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, November 04, 2024.
+Tuesday, November 05, 2024.
 Quote of the day:

-> "If you don't know how great this country is, I know someone who does; Russia." - Robert Frost
+> "Treat those who are good with goodness, and also treat those who are not good with goodness.
+Thus goodness is attained.
+Be honest to those who are honest, and be also honest to those who are not honest.
+Thus honesty is attained." - Lao Tzu